 - In the name of anonymity, let’s just call him John.
 Which is pretty convenient, because his name is actually John.

-- I won’t mention the fact that [X]
+- I won’t mention the fact that [THE FACT]

-As you have probably guessed, paralepsis is a favorite rhetorical device of assholes.
+As you have probably guessed, paralepsis is a favourite rhetorical device of assholes.